-N7NEW 2 Meter Portable Repeater
+N7NEW 2 Meter VHF Portable Repeater

 Used for Emergency Repeater or Event Repeater